minima-global/storefront/README.md

 That will create a proxy at `http://localhost:8010/proxy`, which you can use to access the MiniDapps.

-8. Open [/miniDapp/config/defaultServer.json](//miniDapp/config/defaultServer.json), and make sure it says `"url": "http://localhost:8010/proxy/"` (the default shipped with this repo' should say that already).
+8. Open [/miniDapp/config/defaultServer.json](/miniDapp/config/defaultServer.json), and make sure it says `"url": "http://localhost:8010/proxy/"` (the default shipped with this repo' should say that already).

 ## Accessing a storefront

-Having [installed](#install) this app', open the [MiniDapp homepage](http://localhost:9004), and load the storefront.
-The available minidapps should be displayed on the homepage - you can click on their icons, download them, then use the [MiniDapp homepage](http://localhost:9004) to install them.
+Having [installed](#install) the MiniDapp storefront, open the [MiniDapp homepage](http://localhost:9004), and load the storefront.
+The available MiniDapps should be displayed on the homepage - you can click on their icons, download them, then use the [MiniDapp homepage](http://localhost:9004) to install them.

 A colleague could host their own store, using the steps above, and you could access that through the following steps.